The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 Is the Saatva Classic mattress worth it?

 The year-long time is a generous amount of time to give the mattress a test run, and if you've found you've chosen a mattress that is too firm or soft for your needs, Saatva's customer service will work with you to help solve the solution.
-Though, if you do decide to return it, it's one of the only DTC internet brands that we can think of that deducts a fee for the pick-up (i.e. labor and gas).
-It's $99, which isn't the end of the world, especially since they handle all the logistics of removing it for you.
+However, if you decide to return it, it's one of the only DTC internet brands to charge a fee for the pick-up (i.e. labor and gas).
+It's $99, which isn't the end of the world, especially since they handle all the logistics of removing it for you, but it's more than other companies.

 Jaclyn is H&G's eCommerce editor and oversees all things shopping.
 She's also a bonafide sleep expert, and previously managed all sleep content on Homes & Gardens and Real Homes– in fact, she has passed our five-step certification process to become a verified customer advisor on mattresses.
 She regularly scouts out the best of the best for buying guides to help you fill your home with only the best.
 She joined the team in January 2021.
 She has previously worked with Apartment Therapy, The Kitchn, The Spruce, The Spruce Eats, and MyDomaine.
 When Jaclyn's not working, she loves browsing real estate listings, unwinding with a chilled glass of Rosé, and entertaining her Cavapoo, Reese.